-The rule will give primacy to jurisdictional standards relating to relating to reliability, security, and quality of supply.
+The draft rule would give primacy to jurisdictional standards relating to relating to reliability, security, and quality of supply.
 These standards have been set by a body allocated to this role and the expenditure objectives should give effect to this division of responsibilities.